marcinch2004/krofka.github.io/_posts/2016-02-03-Ultrakrew.markdown

 ---
 layout: post
-title:  "Game"
+title:  "Uktrakrew"
 date:   2016-02-03 15:08:10 -0500
 img: img/portfolio/game.png
 modalID: modalGame
-keywords: Wordpress / SCSS / Layout
+keywords: Branding / Design / development / Wordpress
 category: Design
+website: ulrtakrew.pl
 ---
 {:.overlay__content}
 Use this area of the page to describe your project.
 The icon above is part of a free icon set by [Flat Icons][flat-icons-link].
 On their website, you can download their free set with 16 icons, or you can purchase the entire set with 146 icons for only $12!